chaba-victor/chaba-victor/README.md

  ---

 ### :technologist: About Me :
-- :telescope: I’m a citizen scientist.
+- :telescope: A data scientist.

-- :seedling: Exploring Quantum Computing.
+- :seedling: Exploring Electronics, Physics and Quantum Computing.

 - :zap: In my free time, I hung out with friends.